dronir/SkyCam/README.md

 telescope pointing direction.
 They are not drawn if they are lower than `min_altitude` or farther away than `max_distance`.

-If the data stream breaks for some reason, the data listener exists.
+If the data stream breaks for some reason, the data listener dies.
 If this happens, the software must be restarted in order to begin listening for aircraft again.

+The `data_timeout` parameter is a time limit (in seconds).
+After this time, aircraft whose data has not been updated, will turn grey, and after twice that time, they will be deleted.

 ### Scope